girvel/signer/PLANS.md

 - [ ] docker health checks
 - [ ] update dating: replace /public reference with reference to the frontend
+- [ ] describe justification in the frontend page: assert that someone claimed something at a given date, no server-side storage, secured with modern cryptography

 ## Deploy